dlink/vlib/README.md

-NOTICE: This the Python 2.7 version of this libary.
+NOTICE: This is the Python 2.7 version of this libary.
 This version is deprecated and no longer supported, as of 06/2021.

 Python Application Development - Core Library Classes